OND10/search_Algorithms/README.md

 1) Saving time which means you don't need to write your code from the scratch.
 2) Decrease the errors and bugs to avoid wasting time.
 3) Making your software componenet

+OOD : it is a software development approach which focuses on defining classes, objects and relationships between them.
+It is responsible for creating reusable software components and shared with other teams.

+Benefits of Shared software components :
+1) Saving time by reusing existing instead of write your code from the scratch.
+2) Decrease the errors and bugs to avoid wasting time.
+3) Making your software components more consistency and compatibility.